Khal-Shah/git-github-rsma/README.md

 git commit -a -m "message" to commit all the files

 finally use git push to push it to central repo

+Branching:

+to create new branch: git branch branchName

+to move to another branch: git checkout nameOfBranchYouWannaMoveTo (checks out from the branch you were on and moves to another branch).